Supervisions: Work to Do

 Where to find the questions

 These questions are just as important as the algebraic ones.
 You need to be able to set up computational models.
 Furthermore, these questions illustrate important physics.
-If you don't like the programming language they suggest, use a different one.
+If you don't like MATLAB, use a different language, such as Python.
 Many of the questions can even be done with just a spreadsheet given a bit of determination.

 I only need to see the output graphs and your comments.
 If possible, submit this all on paper with the rest of your work.
 If your college's printing facilities aren't working, you can e-mail the graphs to me instead, naming the files with a name that includes your crsid.